inbenta-integrations/twilio_voice_chatbot/Instructions.md

 ### Intents

-The purpose of this step is to be sure that every intentreceived by Twilio is redirected to Inbenta to get a response form the chatbot.
+The purpose of this step is to be sure that every intent received by Twilio is redirected to Inbenta to get a response form the chatbot.

 In your bot options, go to **Tasks** and for every existing Task (except _collect_fallback_) click on **Program**: